 One Word is a participatory documentary that was developed and filmed with the inclusion of Marshallese people through film workshops that have run over a period of nine months in the Republic of the Marshall Islands.
 You will find the participants’ names in the credit section on this page.
 The ideas, the questions, the answers and the advice of these people have made this movie possible.
 It was their work behind the equipment that captured the reality that makes this documentary unique.

-Viviana Uriona was born in Pergamino (Province of Buenos Aires) in 1973.
+Dr. Viviana Uriona was born in Pergamino (Province of Buenos Aires) in 1973.
 She has lived in Germany since 1996.
 She graduated in political science, studying first at the University of Cologne, later at the Free University of Berlin.
-At the University of Potsdam, she is currently finishing her doctorate in social movements and community radios in Latin America.
 She was engaged in the free radio scene, both in Germany and in transnational projects.
+Uriona received her PhD with a thesis on the social power of free media.
+The work was also published as a book.

 In 2015, Viviana and Mark Uriona released the full feature documentary No Rest.
 No Haste. – a movie about the battle over the land between the indigenous population of Argentina and the transnational agribusinesses.